uhuhuuhuhu/VALORANT-EXTERNAL/README.md

 ## <a id="pre"></a>🌙 〢 Prerequisites

 You will need:
-- An own mouse driver **OR** An empty formattable USB stick with at least 8gb of storage (USB 3.0 recommended!)
+- An own mouse driver **OR** an empty formattable USB stick with at least 8gb of storage (USB 3.0 recommended; When using this format, VALORANT-EXTERNAL-MOUSE-INSTALLER is required)
 - A software or website to extract `.zip` or `.rar` files.

 ---